Cloud-Architekt/cloud-architekt.github.io/_posts/2020-08-11-azurepim-pag-rbac.md

 - Microsoft Intune
 - Microsoft Compliance Manager

-A full list of all [M365 related administrator roles and content](https://docs.microsoft.com/en-us/azure/active-directory/users-groups-roles/roles-m365-workload-docs) is also documented.
+A full list of all [Microsoft 365 related administrator roles and content](https://docs.microsoft.com/en-us/azure/active-directory/users-groups-roles/roles-m365-workload-docs) is also documented.
 Most Microsoft cloud services were represented by a dedicated Azure AD admin role which covers permission to "manage all aspects of the product" (for example Azure DevOps-, Dynamics 365-, Intune-, Kaizala Administrator, etc.).
-Assigned users to those roles will have "full" permissions within the certain cloud service but some of them have delegated permission within Azure AD as well.
+Assigned users will have granted "full" permissions within the certain cloud service but some of the roles have delegated permission within Azure AD as well.

-All other general admin roles (e.g. Security- or Compliance-Administrator) are mostly inherited to the the various RBAC model for achieving an unified access.
-One good example are roles such as "Global Admin" and "Global Reader" which have the option for read/full-access across all Microsoft Cloud services.
+All other general admin roles (e.g. Security- or Compliance-Administrator) are mostly inherited to the various RBAC model for achieving an unified access.
+One good example are roles such as "Global Admin" or "Global Reader" which have the option for read/full-access across all Microsoft Cloud services.

-I‘ve extended the following RBAC diagram (diagram from the [Microsoft Security Compass](https://www.notion.so/Privileged-Access-Groups-Manage-JIT-access-outside-of-Azure-AD-RBACs-with-PIM-714d851b565042c2b3ca33ec534ed09e#adc66ed4201741c1b4ce147f973bed91)) to give a general overview (in parts it should shows the inherited permission from AAD roles to portal-/product-related RBACs):
+I‘ve extended the following RBAC diagram (from the [Microsoft Security Compass](https://github.com/MarkSimos/MicrosoftSecurity/tree/master/Azure%20Security%20Compass%201.1) to give a high-level overview:

 ![../2020-08-11-azurepim-pag-rbac/microsoftrbac.png](../2020-08-11-azurepim-pag-rbac/microsoftrbac.png)

-Apart of using Azure AD roles to gain (comprehensive) access to several Microsoft cloud services, the option to delegate administrative tasks within the individual portal- or product-specific RBACs is also available.
+Apart of using Azure AD admin roles to gain (comprehensive) access to several Microsoft cloud services, the option to delegate administrative tasks within the individual portal- or product-specific RBACs is also available.
 Flexibility to create custom roles and scopes are one of the advantages of well-designed RBAC models, as you can find in Microsoft Defender ATP (MDATP) or Intune.

-Different quality and feature sets of RBAC implementation across Microsoft's products does not permit to draw any general conclusion.
+Different quality and feature sets of RBAC implementations across Microsoft products does not permit to draw any general conclusion.
-For example, MCAS is not supporting assignment to security groups which makes it also unusable to delegate admin roles to PAGs or any other kind of security groups in Azure AD.
+For example, MCAS is not supporting assignment to security groups which makes it also unusable to delegate admin roles to PAGs or any other kind of security groups from Azure AD.
 So keep in mind that only RBACs which includes support of security group assignment are in scope of possible solution approach regarding PAGs.

 In contrast, Azure DevOps allows to use security groups from Azure AD for [assignment to roles on the various levels (Project or Collection)](https://docs.microsoft.com/en-us/azure/devops/organizations/security/set-project-collection-level-permissions?view=azure-devops&tabs=preview-page#add-a-user-or-group-to-a-security-group).